HOW TO BECOME A MASTER GARDENER

 During the first year, Master Gardener Interns are required to donate 50 hours of volunteer service and complete 5 additional hours of continuing education over and above the Core Course.
 After the first year, 25 volunteer hours plus 5 continuing education hours are required annually to maintain certification as a Master Gardener.

-- (next season) October dates to be determined (varying times): Interviews.
+October dates to be determined (varying times): Interviews for those who advance to the second round.

-- 2016 Tuesday before Thanksgiving: Deadline for submission of background check data.
+2019 Tuesday before Thanksgiving: Deadline for submission of background check information.

-- January 13 through February 4: 2017 Core Course (MN Landscape Arboretum.)
-All Master Gardener Interns are required to take the Core Course which is taught by members of the University of MN Extension and University of Minnesota faculty.
-The 2017 Core Course will be held Fridays and Saturdays, 9:00 a.m. to 4:00 p.m. at the Minnesota Landscape Arboretum, Chaska.
-There is also an on-line option; interns are encouraged to attend as many of the live sessions at the Arboretum as able for the best learning experience.
+Core Course is held Fridays and Saturdays, January 10, through February 7, 2020: All Master Gardener Interns are required to take the Core Course which is taught by members of the University of MN Extension and University of Minnesota faculty.
+The Core Course will be held Fridays and Saturdays, 9:00 a.m. to 4:00 p.m. at the Minnesota Landscape Arboretum, Chaska.
+Interns are encouraged to attend as many of the live sessions at the Arboretum as able for the best learning experience, but there is also an on-line option for making up missed classes.
 Topics taught at Core Course include: critical thinking and navigating culture, soils, entomology, botany, diagnostics, trees & shrubs, herbaceous plants, lawn care, plant pathology, weeds, wildlife, integrated pest management, vegetables, fruits.